jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "I can’t find boots high enough to go into Twitter anymore." - [nines09](http://littlegreenfootballs.com/pages/nines09) on [Little Green Footballs](http://littlegreenfootballs.com/comment/9/10690776)

 "A man doesn't need a women who thinks he's amazing -- he needs one who can see him in all the ways he is not, to help him become a better person."

+"A user interface is like a joke.
+If you have to explain it, it’s not that good." - [Martin LeBlanc](https://twitter.com/iconfinder/status/472014218267742208)